w3c-ccg/did-key-test-suite/README.md

 ## Implementation
 To add your implementation to this test suite see the [README here.](https://github.com/w3c-ccg/vc-test-suite-implementations)
-Add the tag `Did-Key` to the did resolvers you want tested.
+Add the tag `did-key` to the did resolvers you want tested.
 Did Resolvers should be their own property in the json manifest:

 ```js
   "issuers": [{